Ekrello/Helix/README.md

 #DISCLAIMER
 Toasty was origionally based on this -> https://github.com/Just-Some-Bots/MusicBot All credit to the basic music system goes to them.
-I just forked and modified their code
+I just forked and modified their code.
+However all non-music stuff was all me

 ##So... if you didnt make Toasty, why are you its "dev"